-From the Vegetation Map on Cape Farm Mapper (Appendix 13) vegetation that would have been present on site is Prince Albert Succulent Karoo vegetation.
+From the Vegetation Map on Cape Farm Mapper (Appendix D) vegetation that would have been present on site is Prince Albert Succulent Karoo vegetation.
 This type of vegetation does not fall under the National Environmental Management: Biodiversity Act 2004, National List of Ecosystems that are threatened and in need of protection (NEMBA).
 From google images vegetation on the site is sparse.

-The Biodiversity Overlay Map from Cape Farm Mapper (Appendix 13) indicate that the existing WWTP does fall within a CBA and ESA2.
+The Biodiversity Overlay Map from Cape Farm Mapper (Appendix D) indicate that the existing WWTP does fall within a CBA and ESA2.

-From the Water Resources Map on Cape Farm Mapper (Appendix 13) a non-perennial river/ drainage line runs through the site.
+From the Water Resources Map on Cape Farm Mapper (Appendix D) a non-perennial river/ drainage line runs through the site.
 No wetlands present on site.
-The maps indicate that pipeline routes Alternative A and C will cross a non-perennial river.
+The maps indicate that Pipeline Routes Alternative A (not preferred) and Alternative C (most preferred) will cross a non-perennial river.
+However, from the Freshwater report, this drainage line was not observed on site.